syncfusion-content/maui-docs/MAUI/Scheduler/header.md

 ## Header appearance

+The header can be customized by using the `HeaderView` property of the `SfScheduler.`

 ### Customize header appearance using Style

-You can style the background color, and textStyle by using the properties such as `TextStyle,` and `Background` properties of `HeaderView` in the scheduler.
+You can style the background color, and textStyle by using the properties such as `Background,` and `TextStyle` properties of `HeaderView.`

 {% tabs %}
 {% highlight xaml %}